benmvp/react-workshop/src/10-mark-unread/README.md

 ## Exercises

 - Add optimistic updating of `this.state.emails` state after an email is marked read/unread for immediate feedback
-- Add a "Mark Unread" button for each `EmailListItem` that **only** shows when an item is selected and read
+- Add a "Mark Unread" button to "status" section in `EmailListItem` that **only** shows when an item is selected and read
+- Extract the "status" section in `EmailListItem` into a helper `EmailListItemStatus` component
 - When an `EmailListItem` is selected, it should also mark the email as read (HINT: use callback of `setState`)
-- Extract the "status" section in `EmailListItem` into a helper `EmailListItemStatus` component
 - In `EmailView`, extract an `EmailViewButtonBar` component that'll contain the mark read/unread button, delete & close buttons

 ## Next